brillout/react-streaming/README.md

 React 18's new SSR streaming architecture unlocks many capabilities:

-- Data Fetching:
-  - Use RPC to fetch data in a seamless way, e.g. with [Telefunc](https://telefunc.com).
-(Data fetching SSR hooks will be a thing of the past: no more Next.js `getServerSideProps()` nor [`vite-plugin-ssr`](https://vite-plugin-ssr.com/)'s `onBeforeRender()`.)
-  - Expect your GraphQL tools to significantly improve, both on performance and DX.
-(Also expect new tools such as [Vilay](https://github.com/XiNiHa/vilay).)
+- Easily fetch data for SSR apps.
 - Fundamentally improved mobile performance.
 (Mobile users can progressively load the page as data is fetched, before even a single line of JavaScript is loaded.
-Especially important for low-end or poorly-connected devices.)
+Especially important for users with a low-end device and users with a poor internet connection.)
 - Progressive Hydration.
 (Page is interactive before even the page has finished loading.)

-The problem: The current React 18 Streaming architecture is low-level and its ergonomics are cumbersome.
-(E.g. there is no standard way for library authors to take advantage of the new streaming architecture.)
+The problem: the current React 18 Streaming architecture is low-level and difficult to use.

 The solution: `react-streaming`.

+> `react-streaming` makes it easy to build the libraries of tomorrow, for example:
+>  - Use [Telefunc](https://telefunc.com/) to easily fetch data for your Next.js app or your [Vite + `vite-plugin-ssr`](https://vite-plugin-ssr.com/) app.
+(Replacing Next.js's `getServerSideProps()` and `vite-plugin-ssr`'s `onBeforeRender()`.)
+>  - Better GraphQL tools, e.g. [Vilay](https://github.com/XiNiHa/vilay).

 <br/>